abondar/pytest_playwright_tests/README.md

 # Playwright Python demo tests

+> Temporary note: README content is currently being updated and may receive additional revisions.

 This project demonstrates some Playwright features for end-to-end test automation using Python and Pytest.

 The test code is intentionally simple.
 For that reason, it does not use Page Objects or other abstraction patterns — the goal is to showcase the project configuration and some core Playwright capabilities.